zanzo420/Export-Table-Modification/README.md

 ## Bugs or issues 🐛
 * Known Issues/Bugs
   * GetProcAddress doesn't return the same address of our codecave (won't be fixed, because certain functions are cached).
+  * Code cave finder is a bit broken, I'll fix it later on.

 If you find any bugs or issues, feel free to report the issue or make a pull request to make the code better 😄